Updated: Aug 4, 2021

 Very often, when a manufacturing company purchases and receives raw materials, these raw material Items are consumed and even sold to the customer before the related Purchase Invoice is received from the Vendor.
 In this case, what happens if the unit cost on the Invoice is different than the cost that was originally defined on the Purchase Order?
-Is this difference captured as a general cost adjustment, or is the difference applied to the resulting production orders and sales of the finished good Items?
+Is this difference captured as a general cost adjustment in Microsoft Dynamics NAV, or is the difference applied to the resulting production orders and sales of the finished good Items?

 The purpose of this document is to show how expected and actual (“Invoiced”) costs for lot-tracked raw materials flow through the production and sales processes in the case where the Purchase Invoice is posted after the raw material is consumed into a Production Order, and also when the Purchase Invoice is posted after both the consumption of raw material into the Production Order and the sale of the finished good Item to the customer.